yannick-c/glauber_dynamics_c/README.md

    and extract it into the lib folder such that `pcg-c` is a subdirectory of `lib` (Note: Do not download the minimal version).
 3. Run `./configure && make` in the `pcg-c` folder.
 4. Run `./configure && make` in the main directory of this repository.
+If this fails make sure you have `autotools` installed.

 There should be a runnable `glauber_dynamics` in the main directory of this library now.
 To see how to run it run

 ```
      ./glauber_dynamics --help
 ```

 As a quick reference the three main commands are